Hollenbach-lab/PING/README.md

 'A line object has been specified, but lines is not in the mode Adding lines to the mode...'

+### Running included test data
+We have included 5 test sequences to run through the pipeline, they are located in the test_sequence/ directory.
+These samples were picked to cover a range of KIR haplotypes.

+The default input settings (lines 18-23) are setup to run on this data, but must still be modified to fit your local environment.
+For example, line 18 `rawFastqDirectory` must be set to where test_sequence/ is located on your local machine.
+Additionally, line 21 `resultsDirectory` must be set to where you want the results output to be written.

+The copy thresholding functionality will not work well for such a small cohort, but the pipeline can be run with only gene presence/absence information.

 ## Troubleshooting
 Please contact through github or email at wesley.marin@ucsf.edu